The-Balance-FFXIV/balance-static/content/jobs/melee/samurai/basic-guide.md

 That is the question.
 Most of the time, the answer can be summed up as: Do not if you can just run.

-A common mistake that I have seen from many Samurai is that they happily use Yaten - Enpi - Gyoten combo to get out of an AOE and dash back in immediately.
-However, that method will push our GCDs back by one, and it is an inefficient use of GCD if you could have simply moved out of an AOE between GCD.
+A common mistake that I have seen from many Samurai is that they happily use Yaten - Enpi - Gyoten combo to get out of an AoE and then dash back in immediately.
+However, that method will push our GCDs back by one, and it is an inefficient use of GCD if you could have simply moved out of an AoE between GCDs.

 So what are the values of Gyoten/Yaten/Enpi?